chipKIT32/chipKIT-importer/README.md

 # chipKIT Import Plugin for MPLAB X IDE
 This plugin contains an import wizard that can be launched from File->Import->Import chipKIT Project.
 The wizard will allow you to select a sketch file (*.ino) that was created in Arduino IDE using chipKIT-core in the Arduino Boards Manager.
-Next, it will conver the sketch into an MPLAB X Makefile project.
+Next, it will convert the sketch into an MPLAB X Makefile project.
 With this project you will be able to build and debug the chipKIT sketch in MPLAB X.

 A complete set of Help documentation is included.
 Note that the wizard can import a project in two different ways:
-1) Retaining links to external source code and libraries that exist in the chipKIT/Arduino environment, or
+1) Copying all source code and libraries, in order to create a stand-alone MPLAB X project which is logically separate from the original (default mode) or
-2) Copying all source code and libraries, in order to create a stand-alone MPLAB X project which is logically separate from the original.
+2) Retaining links to external source code and libraries that exist in the chipKIT/Arduino environment,

 The chipKIT Import Plugin requires the following software to be installed:
 - MPLAB X v3.55 or later